Mithgol/node-fidonet-jam/README.md

 * The `avatar.rus.txt` file is the Russian version of the draft.
 This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

-The module is intended to become (eventually) a reference implementation of these drafts.
+The module is intended to become (eventually) a reference implementation of these standards.

 ## Installing Fidonet JAM